Svyatopolk-Mirsky

-Tomasz (d.
-1852) was an officer in Napoleon's Grand Duchy of Warsaw cavalry.
-Catholic Father Eugeniusz Światopełk-Mirski was murdered by the Bolsheviks in Mogilev in 1918; Father Antoni Swiatopelk-Mirski (1907–1942) was martyred at Auschwitz by the Nazis and has recently been advanced by the Vatican as a candidate for beatification.
-Two teenage members of the family, Krzysztof Światopełk-Mirski and Michał Światopełk-Mirski, were killed in the 1944 Warsaw Uprising.
+Tomasz (died 1852) was an officer in Napoleon's Grand Duchy of Warsaw cavalry.
+Father Eugeniusz Światopełk-Mirski, a Catholic priest, was murdered by the Bolsheviks in Mogilev in 1918.
+Father Antoni Swiatopelk-Mirski (1907–1942) was martyred at Auschwitz by the Nazis and has recently been advanced by the Vatican as a candidate for beatification.
+Two teenage members of the family, Krzysztof and Michał Światopełk-Mirski, were killed in the 1944 Warsaw Uprising.

 The most notable Svyatopolk-Mirsky members are in the Russian branch: